Sum-of-Squares Relaxations for Information Theory and Variational Inference: Review of -divergences

-\paragraph{Examples.} We have the following classical examples, with the usual ``reversion'' of $f$-divergences: if we define $g(t) = t f(1/t)$, swapping $p$ and $q$ in $D(p\|q)$ is equivalent to replacing $f$ by $g$ (for $\alpha$-divergences below, this corresponds to $\alpha \rightarrow 1- \alpha$).
+\paragraph{Examples.} We have the following classical examples, with the usual ``reversion'' of $f$-divergences: if we define $g(t) = t f(1/t)$, swapping $p$ and $q$ in $D(p\|q)$ is equivalent to replacing $f$ by $g$ (for $\alpha$-divergences below, this corresponds to replacing $\alpha$ by $ 1- \alpha$).
 All of the approximations that we consider in this paper will satisfy this reversibility: swapping $p$ and $q$ (and later moment matrices $A$ and $B$) is equivalent to replacing $f$ by~$g$.

-Note that the total variation case, where $f(t) = |t-1|$ is excluded from most developments because it is neither differentiable nor strictly convex (nor operator convex), but many results (except the quantum ones) would apply as well.
+Note that the total variation case, where $f(t) = |t-1|$ is excluded from most developments because it is neither differentiable nor strictly convex (nor operator convex, {as defined in \mysec{opcvx}}), but many results (except the quantum ones) would apply as well.
 We normalize all functions $f$ so that $f''(1)=1$.
 See table and plots below.